project-curio/curio-web/docs/seed_data_acquisition.md

 - `FLAG` / `FLAG_REASON` columns to prioritize reviews
 - Empty `KEEP` / `REASON` fields for human input

-> Supabase REST enforces a 1,000-row default window.
+— Supabase REST enforces a 1,000-row default window.
 The chunking loop above advances the `Range` header automatically so every raw row reaches Sheets, even for very large metros.
 >
-> Because each run creates a timestamped tab, older review states stay intact for auditing.
+— Because each run creates a timestamped tab, older review states stay intact for auditing.
 Feel free to hide the `bucket_key` column in the sheet if you find it visually noisy—just don’t delete it.

+> ✅ **Expected Outcome:** A new tab appears in your “Curio – Ingestion Review” Google Sheet (e.g., `Detroit – 2025-11-08`) containing candidate institutions with flags and empty KEEP/REASON columns.
+> 🎯 You’ve completed this stage successfully — move on to the next section when you’re ready.

 Immediately after the Colab cell finishes, switch to the new Google Sheet tab and confirm the columns look like this (left to right):
 1. Column A = `bucket_key`